nulmer-student/crawler/README.md

 - Miner
   - `threads`: Number of threads to use to mine each repository.
   - `tries`: Maximum number of possible header combinations to try for a single file.
-  - `timeout`: Maximum number of seconds to spend mining a single repository.
 - Runner
   - `threads`: Number of repositories to mine in parallel.
   - `min_stars`: The minimum number of stars for a repository to be searched.